Events

 Schools, Colleges, Higher Education Providers (HEPs), Employers, Public and Third Sector organisations all attempt to address these issues.
 However, stark inequalities in available support persist from primary and secondary education, through post 16 and Higher Education.
 Provision remains fragmented with individual organisations lacking the resource to support young people in a systematic way, negatively impacting their chances to gain appropriate employment on completing post 16 and HE courses.

-This cross-sectoral conference will bring together HEPs, Post Sixteen providers, Employers, Public and Third Sector organisations to consider collaborative approaches that can redress inequalities in provision, and more effectively support currently underserved young people to progress to meaningful employment.
+This cross-sectoral conference will bring together Higher Education Providers, Post Sixteen providers, Employers, Public and Third Sector organisations to consider collaborative approaches that can redress inequalities in provision, and more effectively support currently underserved young people to progress to meaningful employment.
 The focus is on exploring practical strategies that facilitate more equitable access to careers education, advice and guidance (CEIAG) and progression to employment.

-With a combination of presentations and workshops we will be sharing ideas and approaches to collaborative work between employers, HEIs, colleges, schools and third sector providers.
+There will also be cross-sector presentations and workshops with opportunities to share ideas and approaches to collaborative work with employers, HEIs, colleges, schools and third sector providers.

 Registration fees: